 As is often the case in a small town, Arbuckle doesn't have a public transportation system that people use for their commute.

-The population of Arbuckle has a very low overall level of education: only 8.00% of people over 25 hold a 4-year college degree or higher.
+The citizens of Arbuckle have a very low rate of college education: just 8.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Arbuckle is an extremely ethnically-diverse town.
 The people who call Arbuckle home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Arbuckle, accounting for 74.84% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Arbuckle residents report their race to be White.
 Important ancestries of people in Arbuckle include German, Irish, English, Swedish, and Scottish.